-Onshore Units Versus Limited Offshore Service Providers: Two Different Approaches to Outsourcing
+Onshore vs Offshore: Two Different Approaches to Outsourcing

-There are generally two approaches to remote outsourcing that businesses choose between.
+There are generally two approaches to outsourcing that businesses choose.
 Sure, they may look similar at first glance, but in reality, they’re very different.
 Any company or individual who’s addressing how to approach outsourcing should consider an onshore remote team that has a certain level of connectedness with the company’s daily operations like occasional office visits and participation in the company’s culture.
-The other option is a less involved, offshore remote service provider with defined division from the company itself, more in the remote contractor mould.
+The other option is a less involved, offshore remote service provider with the defined division from the company itself, more in the remote contractor mold.

 No Shortage of Options

 There are plenty of outsourcing providers, and they differ in terms of price, location, and quality of service.
 As any business owner or individual who has gone through the outsourcing search process knows, sometimes it’s a trial and error process.
 To limit the time and resources you spend tracking down the right remote service provider, consider your ultimate aim.
 It is going to depend on the specific service you want to outsource.

 The first consideration between picking the onshore unit or offshore approach is the extent to which this remote service provider or team of providers will be a part of your company.
 That is, its daily operations, culture, and decision making processes.
 Whether you ultimately decide that they will be an integral part of the team in these business aspects or you desire a service to be completed while keeping them as a clear-cut, separate entity delivering only on their Key Performance Indicators, you have to be aware of the ramifications of each approach.